 2/ Managing client expectations:

-Managing client expectations is another aspect of complexity you face regularly.
+Managing client expectations and understanding potential risks is another aspect of complexity you face regularly.
 Clients may have high hopes for their projects, and if their vision doesn’t align with realistic timelines, resources, or budgets, it can create tension.

 3/ Team coordination: